ClareRadtke/README-Generator/READMEtest.md

 4

 ## License
-This project is licensed under the terms of the [MIT license](undefined).
+This project is licensed under the terms of the [PostgreSQL license](https://opensource.org/licenses/PostgreSQL).

 ## Contributing
 5